cosmo0920/fluent-plugin-storage-mongo/README.md

   host fluenter
   port 10000

-  # capped option is not implemented yet.
+  # Set 'capped true' if you want to use capped collection
+  capped true
+  capped_size 100m

   # Set 'user' and 'password' for authentication
   user mongo